 Sometimes, our mummy instinct is enmeshed with mummy pride, and isn’t really what’s truly “best” for our child anymore.

-By all means, own your role as your child’s mum, and the immense privilege and responsibility of making all the key decision for him.
+By all means, own your role as your child’s mum, and the immense privilege and responsibility of making all the key decisions for him.

 However, don’t allow pride to cloud that judgment or to close you off from the input of others – after all, many of them want the “best” for him too!